Kenny Pickett passes for 2 touchdowns as Pittsburgh Steelers top Las Vegas Raiders 23-18

 The Steelers grabbed control late in the third quarter.
 Trailing 16-7, the Raiders drove to Pittsburgh’s 48-yard line.
 Garoppolo dropped back and had plenty of time, but couldn’t find an open receiver.
 He lobbed a pass into double coverage that was intercepted by Patrick Peterson.

-The Steelers then drove 81 yards on six plays, with Pickett completing a 13-yard pass to tight end Pat Freiermuth for a 23-7 lead with 3:56 left.
+The Steelers then drove 81 yards on six plays, with Pickett completing a 13-yard pass to tight end Pat Freiermuth for a 23-7 lead with 3:56 left in the third.

-But Las Vegas closed to 23-15 with 5:41 left.
+But Las Vegas closed to 23-15 with 5:41 left in the game.
 Garoppolo completed a 1-yard TD pass to Adams, and then found tight end Michael Mayer for the 2-point conversion.

 Daniel Carlson made a 26-yard field goal with 2:22 remaining to make it 23-18, giving him more than 600 career points.